ashkiani/deadlink-detector/README.md

 Checked: 132 | OK: 127 | Broken: 5 | Current: https://example.com/page/about.html
 ```

-> Note: Only **one line** is printed to the screen and updated in place.
+> Note: Only **one line** is printed to the screen and updated in place (maximize your terminal window for best result).
 > Broken links are not printed — they are saved directly to the log file.

 ---

 ## ✏️ Notes

-- This tool checks only **internal links** (same domain).
+- This tool checks only **internal links** by default.
-- External links and media (images, scripts, etc.) are skipped.
+- External links are only checked/crawled if --external is used.
-- Links with fragments (e.g. `#section`) are normalized before crawling.
+- Links with fragments (e.g. #section) are normalized before crawling.
-- By default, max depth is set to 5.
+- Default, max depth is 5 for internal, 0 for external.

 ---